rblandau/NewTrace/README.md

 ## Time Resolution: Seconds or Milliseconds

-If the environment variable `TRACE_TIME` is nonempty, timestamps will include milliseconds.
+If the environment variable `TRACE_TIME` is nonempty string or nonzero integer, timestamps will include milliseconds in the format `YYYYMMDD_HHMMSS.mmm`.

-## Future improvements
+## Future improvements desired

 * FIXME: HTML output to specify prefix and suffix strings.
 Currently only <br/> prefix, but some user might want more.